 \paragraph{Model selection and learning.} While minimum description length (MDL; \citeauthor{mdl78}, \citeyear{mdl78}) is a popular complexity measure for model selection, it is designed for settings with fixed exogenous data.
 Our framework differs in two ways: (i) data is endogenously generated by the agent's repeated action choices, and (ii) complexity operates through the agent's construction of worst-case beliefs within a robust criterion, not through model selection itself. \citet[][Section 6.3]{gr19} surveys some challenges of using MDL under misspecification.
-More generally, the principle that simpler models are more robust motivates our approach. \citet{blumer87} show that hypotheses with lower VC dimension incur smaller generalization error in learning problems.
+More generally, the idea that simpler models tend to be more robust motivates our approach.
+For example, \citet{blumer87} shows that hypotheses with lower VC dimension incur smaller generalization error in learning problems.
 We operationalize this principle through entropy penalties on worst-case beliefs: agents prefer concentrated explanations for observed data, which embodies the Occam's razor intuition that simpler models are more defensible under misspecification.